TRANSITIONAL Kindergarten through 12TH grade Immunization Requirements

 SB 277 does not prohibit a student who qualifies for an individualized education program (IEP), pursuant to federal law and Section 56026 of the Education Code, from accessing any special education and related services required by his or her IEP.

 - Students with an IEP at Time of Enrollment:

 - The District will not deny enrollment or any IEP services to qualified students, regardless of immunization status.

 - Students with and IEP should be immunized unless they have an exemption for medical reasons.
 Contact your School Nurse for information or questions regarding medical exemptions.
 (Medical Exemption to Required Immunizations Waiver Form)

-- Students with an IEP whose parent/guardian refuses to recognize SB 277 should not be prevented from enrolling.
-A School Nurse should speak with the parent regarding the health benefits of being immunized.
+- Students with an IEP whose parent/guardian refuses to recognize SB 277 will not be prevented from enrolling.
+A School Nurse will speak with the parent regarding the health benefits of being immunized.

 - At the next scheduled IEP meeting, the School Nurse or IEP Team Member should discuss immunizations with the parent/guardian.
 The parent's or guardian's decision to not follow immunization requirements should be documented in the IEP.

 - If a student has not been vaccinated and the school believes he or she has been exposed to a disease covered by vaccination laws, a school may temporarily exclude the student from school until the local health officer is satisfied that the child is no longer at risk of developing or transmitting the disease.
 (Health and Safety Code section 120370).

 Information about school immunization requirements and SB 277 Frequently Asked Questions are available on the State's Shots for School website at www.shotsforschool.org